dunglas/calavera/README.md

 ## Install

+The easiest way to install Calavera is to use the official [Docker](https://www.docker.com) image:

+    $ docker pull dunglas/calavera

+Alternatively, you can compile Calavera from sources.

-[Go](https://golang.org/) programming language is the only required dependency to compile Calavera.
+The [Go](https://golang.org/) programming language is the only required dependency to compile Calavera.

 If you don't already have a [Go workspace](https://golang.org/doc/code.html#Workspaces), create it: